-Complete this section for patients randomized to the treatment group only.
-For those randomized to the treatment group, study drug should be dispensed on the day of the baseline visit, with instructions to begin taking the study drug that same day.
-Patients should be instructed to take one tablet of entecavir daily on an empty stomach at least 2 hours prior to or after meals.
+Study drug should be dispensed on the day of the baseline visit, with instructions to begin taking the study drug that same day.

-Adherence counseling: Check "Yes" or "No" to indicate whether or not the patient was counseled on the adherence to the study drug regimen, including the discussion of barriers to adherence, strategies to overcome barriers, and goals for adherence to therapy.
+Adherence counseling: Check "Yes" or "No" to indicate whether or not the patient was counseled on adherence to the study drug regimen, including the discussion of barriers to adherence, strategies to overcome barriers, and goals for adherence to therapy.

 Study drug dispensed: Check "Yes" or "No" to indicate whether or not study drug was dispensed to the patient.
 If "Yes", complete the Study Drug Log to capture the amount of study drug dispensed.
 As a guideline, the amount of study drug needed to get to the next in-person protocol visit plus a few extra days of study drug should be dispensed.
-If study drug is not dispensed to a patient randomized to the treatment group, complete the Off Protocol form.
+If study drug is not dispensed for some reason, complete the Off Protocol form.